alexandrularion/learn-javascript-frameworks/JavaScriptRO44/tasks/3-react-rendering.md

 ## Task 8: **Update an Array in State**

-- **Task**: Create a component that stores an array (e.g., a list of tasks) in state and adds a new item to the array when a button is clicked.
-- **Tips**:
-  - To update an array in state, use the spread operator to create a new array with the added element.

 - **File**: `src/TaskList.jsx`
+- **What you need to do**: Add new item to array using spread operator.

 ```jsx
 import { useState } from 'react';